 The natural color of Areca Palm stems is light or dark green, but black spots are quite common for healthy palms as well.
 There might be small black spots (freckles) or signs of other colors on the leaves or stems.

 Palms can also have some leaves and stems that are lighter than others.
 Soil nutrients and other factors can cause some blemishes and discolorations on the leaves, but these are only a worry if you can scrape the spots off with your fingernail.

 Treatment: If you are not able to scratch the black spots off with a fingernail (or wipe the black spots off with a damp cloth), you don’t need to be concerned.
 These spots are not linked to fungi or pests.
 If your palm is showing black spots, but no other signs of fungus or pests, you don’t have to worry about anything.

 If your palm is looking a little under the weather, these normal spots are not the cause of its less than ideal appearance.
 Palms often suffer from a lack of available nutrients in the soil that they are potted in.

-You will almost always need to add potassium to the soil as well as nitrogen and magnesium and manganese.
-There are specialty fertilizers made just for palms, and you should consider picking out one of these products if your palm seems a little lifeless and droopy.
+You will almost always need to add potassium to the soil as well as nitrogen, magnesium and manganese.
+There are speciality fertilizers made just for palms, and you should consider picking out one of these products if your palm seems a little lifeless and droopy.

 Palms prefer slightly acidic soils and love peat moss, sand, and other well-aerated soils that drain well.
 They are, after all, tropical plants.